The Lifesaving Society authorizes Examiners to evaluate and

 - Successfully complete an Examiner course with a current

-- Successfully apprentice with an experienced Examiner on 1 exam
+- Successfully apprentice with an Examiner Mentor on one exam in

-in the stream in which you seek to be certified as an
+the stream in which you seek to be certified as an Examiner.

 - Submission of the completed Examiner Training Record to the